 Irish Parliamentary Activism in Favor of Palestine

 In July 2013, under the Irish presidency of the Council of the European Union, the European Union excluded Israeli settlements from any new trade treaty with Israel.
 The following year, the Republic of Ireland took a further symbolic step when the Seanad (Irish Senate) and the Dáil (the lower house of Parliament) voted in favor of a non-binding motion urging the Irish government to officially recognize the state of Palestine consistent with the two-state solution.
-The Irish parliament also voted in favor of a bill, Control of Economic Activity (Occupied Territories) Bill 2018, to prohibit trade with and economic support for illegal settlements in territories deemed to be under occupation according to international law.
+The Irish parliament also voted in favor of a bill, Control of Economic Activity (Occupied Territories) Bill 2018 , to prohibit trade with and economic support for illegal settlements in territories deemed to be under occupation according to international law.
 The Irish government did not implement the bill, claiming that the European Union, not member States, was in charge of the bloc’s trade policy, but it increased its humanitarian aid to UNRWA following funding cuts by the United States.
-This position was later reviewed in 2024 when Micheál Martin claimed that the International Court of Justice ruling against the Israeli presence in East Jerusalem, the West Bank and Gaza could potentially free the Irish government to make its own decision on the issue.
-In May 2021, the Irish Parliament unanimously voted in favor of a motion declaring Israeli settlement expansion a form of “de facto annexation” and, in a joint letter to the European Union written with Luxemburg, it called for the European Union to take a stronger stance on human rights violations in the occupied Palestinian territories, particularly with respect to Israeli settlements.
+This position was later reviewed in 2024 when Micheál Martin claimed that the International Court of Justice ruling against the Israeli presence in East Jerusalem , the West Bank and Gaza could potentially free the Irish government to make its own decision on the issue.
+In May 2021, the Irish Parliament unanimously voted in favor of a motion declaring Israeli settlement expansion a form of “de facto annexation” and, in a joint letter to the European Union written with Luxembourg , it called for the European Union to take a stronger stance on human rights violations in the occupied Palestinian territories, particularly with respect to Israeli settlements.

 Irish Civil Society and the Palestinian Cause